Morena 6 support resources

 IMAGEERROR = An error was encountered while producing the image.

-You can receive these values also from getStatus method of the MorenaImage class.
+You can also receive these values using the getStatus method of the MorenaImage class.

-According to our information, there are some scanners (CanoScan LiDE 20/30/50/60, Canon CR-180, DR-1210C, HP Scanjet 7800, Kodak i1220) which scan correctly from the Java applications and WebStart applications, but scanning via applets takes too long time.
+According to our information, there are some scanners (CanoScan LiDE 20/30/50/60, Canon CR-180, DR-1210C, HP Scanjet 7800, Kodak i1220) which scan correctly from Java applications and WebStart applications, but scanning via applets takes too long.
 Morena is used with hundreds of scanners.
 We do not have the similar reports related to other scanners.

-According to our tests, applet scanning speed does not depend on the operating system version, USB type.
-It looks, that it could be a correlation between the amount of the computer memory and scanning speed.
-We have tested also applets developed by the other developers - with the same speed behaviour.
-The problem is independent on Morena Framework.
-We suspect, that the problem will be somewhere here: Java JRE can manage how many stack and heap space it requires.
-But it can not influence the same requirements in case of native jni library.
-The triple Morena jni library + Internet browser + Twain driver do not have enough heap or stack space.
+According to our tests, applet scanning speed does not depend on the operating system version, or USB type.
+It seems that there could be a correlation between the amount of the computer memory and scanning speed.
+We have also tested applets developed by other developers; the speed behavior was the same.
+The scanning speed is not dependent on the Morena Framework.
+We suspect that the problem may be caused by the following: Java JRE can manage how much stack and heap space it requires, but it cannot influence the stack and heap space requirements of the native JNI library.
+Because of this, the combined Morena JNI library , Internet browser, and Twain driver do not have enough heap or stack space.

 Is it possible to use Morena with Citrix?

-We do not have our own experiences with Citrix, but one of our customer wrote us: "I have tested against Citrix Presentation Server version 4.5 and 5.0, it works fine (with Citrix XenApp Client version 11.0.0.5357)."
-This customer agreed to contact him in case of interest.
+We have no experience with Citrix, but one of our customers sent us the following message: "I have tested it against Citrix Presentation Server version 4.5 and 5.0, it works fine (with Citrix XenApp Client version 11.0.0.5357)."
+This customer agreed to let you contact him if you have any further queries.

 We use File transfer mode.
-The scan goes okay without any errors or java exceptions however the file we try to create 'myimage.jpeg' fails to appear.
-Instead we get another file TWAIN.TMP in its place.
+The scan runs through without any errors or java exceptions, but the file we try to create, 'myimage.jpeg', fails to appear.
+Instead we get another file, TWAIN.TMP, in its place.
 Could you please help us with this?

 File transfer mode is completely managed by the Twain driver.
-Developer can not influence it.
+The developer cannot influence it.
 But here are some of our ideas:

-permissions.
-Check access rights at the directory, where Twain driver tries to save an image.
+Check write permissions.
+Check access rights in the directory where the Twain driver tries to save the image.

-Morena uses native library.
-Because of this, if you use it in an applet, you need to sign that applet so that Internet browser delegates to it the sufficient access rights (to run a native, not Java code).
-You sign applet (jar files) with the certificate.
+Morena uses a native library.
+Because of this, if you use it in an applet, you need to sign that applet so that the Internet browser delegates sufficient access rights to it (to run a native code, not a Java code).
+You sign applets (jar files) with the certificate.
 You can sign your jar files with certification generated by the Java jarsigner and keytool.
-But more serious access is, that you will use certificates generated by some certification authority.
-Here is an example, how to sign examples.jar using your own certificate:
+For more trustworthy access, however, use certificates generated by some certification authority.
+Here is an example of how to sign examples.jar using your own certificate:

-rem We suppose, that the working directory is examples.
+rem Let’s assume that the working directory is examples.

-rem Creates bin directory in order to compiles java file into it.
+rem Creates bin directory in order to compile java files into it.

 mkdir bin